Aya Sofya Tombs

-In the side aisle to the northeast of the Imperial Door is a column with a worn copper facing pierced by a hole, known as the Weeping Column.
-Legend has it that the pillar was blessed by St Gregory the Miracle Worker and that putting one’s finger into the hole can lead to ailments being healed if the finger emerges moist.
+In the side aisle at the bottom of the ramp to the upstairs galleries is a column with a worn copper facing pierced by a hole.
+According to legend, the pillar, known as the Weeping Column, was blessed by St Gregory the Miracle Worker and putting one’s finger into the hole is said to lead to ailments being healed if the finger emerges moist.

-Further on, at the eastern (apse) end of the gallery, is a 11th-century mosaic depicting Christ Enthroned with Empress Zoe and Constantine IX Monomachos .
+Further on, at the eastern (apse) end of the gallery, an 11th-century mosaic depicts Christ Enthroned with Empress Zoe and Constantine IX Monomachos .

 To the right of Zoe and Constantine is a 12th-century mosaic depicting The Virgin Mary, Emperor John Comnenus II and Empress Eirene .
 The emperor, who was known as 'John the Good', is on the Virgin's left and the empress, who was known for her charitable works, is to her right.
 Their son Alexius, who died soon after the portrait was made, is depicted next to Eirene.